Projects

 Feedback

 After our first round of iteration, we received additional feedback from our teaching team, sponsors and advisors.
-A key point that came up was about how we think about what water is acceptable.
-Specifically, our original signage emphasized levels of water quality.
-However, in the US and other rich countries, we’d likely not accept water that is not drinkable.
+A key point we discussed is how our original signage emphasized levels of water quality.
+In the US and other rich countries, we’d likely not accept water that is not drinkable.
 Some research has shown that non-drinkable water, when brought into the home, increases the risk for contamination.
 It’s important to hold water to the same standard in every part of the world.
+We ended up reframing the recommendation to focus specifically on drinkability (see above icons).
+We still provide a further breakdown of the water quality for transparency, as well as incorporating further guidelines for transportation and storage.

-Signage
+Final Signage

 Our final signage includes a medium size and larger sign.
 Both use magnets for the icons to make the signs easy to edit.
-The medium size sign would be posted at any water sources in the community and the larger sign would go at a community center to provide an overview.
+The medium size sign (seen below) would be posted at any water sources in the community and the larger sign would go at a community center to provide an overview.

-Education Kit
+Final Education Kit

 Next Steps